 #18- Core homelessness in Great Britain increased by 33% overall between 2011 and 20168

 Individuals experiencing homelessness increased by 33 percent overall between 2011 and 2016.
-England had the largest increase with unsuitable temporary accommodation which more than doubled between this period.
-There was also an increase in England and Wales, Scottish core homelessness fell slightly.
+England had the largest increase in unsuitable temporary accommodation, which more than doubled during this period.
+There was also an increase in England and Wales.
+Scottishcore homelessness fell slightly.

 #19- A study in Denmark showed that 15.6% of individuals who had experienced homelessness had at least one crime victimization incident6